Romancing the Stone

-Romancing the Stone is a 1984 action-adventure romantic comedy film directed by Robert Zemeckis, written by Diane Thomas and produced by Michael Douglas, who also starred in the film alongside co-stars Kathleen Turner and Danny DeVito.
-The film follows a romance novelist who must venture beyond her New York City comfort zone to Colombia in order to save her sister from criminals who are holding her for ransom as they search for a priceless treasure.
+Romancing the Stone is a 1984 romantic comedy-adventure film directed by Robert Zemeckis, written by Diane Thomas and produced by Michael Douglas, who also stars in the film alongside Kathleen Turner and Danny DeVito.
+The film follows a romance novelist who must venture beyond her New York City comfort zone to Colombia to save her widowed sister from criminals who are holding her for ransom.

-Thomas wrote the screenplay in 1979, as the only one in her lifetime.
+Thomas wrote the screenplay in 1979.
 Zemeckis, who at the time was developing Cocoon, liked Thomas's screenplay and offered to direct but 20th Century Fox initially declined, citing the commercial failure of his first two films I Wanna Hold Your Hand and Used Cars.
-Zemeckis was eventually dismissed from Cocoon after an early screening of Romancing the Stone failed to further impress studio executives.
+Zemeckis was eventually dismissed from Cocoon after an early screening of Romancing the Stone failed to impress studio executives further.
 Alan Silvestri, who would collaborate with Zemeckis on his later films, composed the score.

 Romancing the Stone was released on March 30, 1984, to positive reviews from critics and earned over $115 million worldwide at the box office.
-A sequel, The Jewel of the Nile, was released in December 1985.
+A sequel, The Jewel of the Nile, was released on December 11, 1985.